 The Video Thumbnail displays a frame from the live stream every five seconds.
 The started date and time appear at the bottom of the thumbnail.
 Connection, transcoding, and delivery metrics begin to update in the Statistics panel.

 - Check playback at your target by viewing the stream at the HLS playback URL.

-You can find the playback URL on the Setup tab of the stream target's detail page: Click the Advanced menu, choose Stream Targets, and then select the HLS target.
+You can find the playback URL on the Playback URLs tab of the stream target's detail page: Click the Advanced menu, choose Stream Targets, and then select the HLS target.